danielbradley/IxCompiler/documentation/005/README.md

 Ix is an object oriented programming language meaning the language supports:

-o   classes, which can be instantiated into objects o   single inheritance of parent classes o   multiple implementation of interfaces o   dynamic dispatch similar to Java
+*   classes, which can be instantiated into objects
+*   single inheritance of parent classes
+*   multiple implementation of interfaces
+*   dynamic dispatch similar to Java

 Philosophically, Ix can be considered an evolution of Strustup's original C with Classes concept as the language will not include any features that cannot be implemented in C.